jvpon/Intro-to-Statistics-in-R-2017/README.md

 # Intro-to-Statistics-in-R-2017
-This repository contains Rmd and html files for hands-on practicums given at CRG in June 2017.
+This repository contains Rmd and html files for hands-on practicums given at CRG in 2016-2017.

+---
 MODULE I. Descriptive Statistics & Intro to Probability.
 1. Descriptive statistics
   - Explore data